 - Typical of the unregulated supplement industry, what is on the label may not be in the bottle of probiotic pills.
-In several studies that have compared what is on the label with what is actually grown, not only were the organisms misidentified, sometimes the bacteria were dead were dead.
-Organisms not mentioned on the label, like enterococcus, were sometimes isolated.
-But then enterococcus is a real constituent of the gi tract.
+In several studies that have compared what is on the label with what is actually grown, not only were the organisms misidentified, sometimes the bacteria were dead.
+Organisms not mentioned on the label, like Enterococcus, were sometimes isolated.
+But then Enterococcus is a real constituent of the GI tract.

 - Probiotics, not being part of the normal flora, are cleared and cannot be isolated soon after stopping eating the probiotic.
 They are not normal flora and will not persist unless you keep consuming them.

 If you are worried about your normal gut bacteria, be reassured.
 We are always consuming fecal flora in the food you eat and the water you drink.
 The food, your spouse, and the world, is covered in a thin patina of gastrointestinal bacteria, so you are always repleting your bacterial flora orally.
 Bon appetite!
 Families tend have similar bacterial strains.
 My gut flora more closely resemble my parents’ than my wife’s, suggesting there may be a genetic predisposition for which strains of bacteria make up your gut.
 When you give probiotics to normal humans you are introducing, relative to the number and quantity of bacteria that are already there, a small amount of foreign bacteria.
 Continuing our metaphor, it is like trying to put a putting green in an Amazonian rain forest.
 For normal people, it makes no microbiologic sense to take probiotics.

 On the virtues of coprophagia

 For maximum benefit, scientists say, try to consume a variety of different bacteria, as each may contribute something slightly different.